One of the Most Influential American Maps of the 17th Century.

 In the Southwest, Sanson draws up the reports of the travels in New Mexico of Father Alonso Benavides Memorial, published in Madrid in 1630.
 It is the first printed map to label "S[anta] Fe" (incorrectly shown the Rio Grande) and the "Apache," "Navajo" and the "Taosij" (Taos) Indian regions.
 California is shown as a large island, based largely on Johannes de Laet's map of 1630.
 The region in the north called "Conibas" represents a mythical land between North America and Asia.

 Sanson was the first to employ a sinusoidal projection, which was also adopted by John Flamsteed, the first Royal Astronomer appointed by the King of England.

-The present example is state 3 of the map (the second obtainable state), with Lake Ontario shaded.
-State 2 lacks the shading, but is otherwise identical.
+The present example is state 3 of the map (the second obtainable state), with Lake Ontario still shaded.

 The popular misconception of California as an island can be found on European maps from the sixteenth through the eighteenth centuries.
 From its first portrayal on a printed map by Diego Gutiérrez, in 1562, California was shown as part of North America by mapmakers, including Gerardus Mercator and Abraham Ortelius.
 In the 1620s, however, it began to appear as an island in several sources.